7 Simple Steps to Create a Successful eCommerce Mobile App

 Look beyond demand and supply

 You can’t expect anything but stiff competition from the eCommerce industry.
-It is highly likely that whatever you are planning to sell on your eCommerce mobile app is already available on other apps.
+It is highly likely that whatever you are planning to sell is already available on other apps.
 This is why you need to decide upon the USPs of your app or service.
 It could either be fulfilling a need that others haven’t been able to attend to (more on this in Step 2) or an advanced tech, such as AR, that you plan on introducing within the app or probably something even better.
 The gist is that you need to identify your North star from the beginning and stick to it.

 Focus on the right demographic